JuanScerriE/os-coursework/README.md

-# CPS1011 Assignment
+# CPS1012 Assignment

-This repository contains the source code for all the tasks which had to be completed for the CPS1011 assignment.
-CPS1011 is a compulsory unit at the University of Malta which has to be taken by first year Computer Science and Mathematics undergraduates during the first semester.
+This repository contains the source code for all the tasks which had to be completed for the CPS1012 assignment.
+CPS1012 is a compulsory unit at the University of Malta which has to be taken by first year Computer Science and Mathematics undergraduates during the second semester.

 ## The Structure of the Assignment